 The DSL may seek external advice before making a referral (each school's child protection procedures include details of local sources of advice).
 However, this should not delay the referral.
 The DSL makes the referral according to the locally agreed timescales and procedures (details are in each school's child protection procedures).
 The referral will note all previous intervention by the school with the child, any relevant history relating to the child, their siblings or the family.
+Children's social care assessments should consider where children are being harmed in contexts outside the home, so it is important that schools provide as much information as possible as part of the referral process.
+This will allow any assessment to consider all the available evidence and enable a contextual approach to address such harm.

 The DSL shares information with other relevant professionals, recording reasons for sharing information and ensuring that they are aware of what action the other professionals will take as a result of information shared.
 The DSL informs parents that they have made a referral, if the parent does not already know, and if there is no reason not to let them know.
-The local authority may suggest delaying informing the parent in cases of suspected physical or sexual abuse, or where informing the parent might put the child at further risk, to prevent the child being harmed or intimidated (and retracting their disclosure) or in cases of suspected Fabricated or Induced Illness by proxy.
+The local authority may suggest delaying informing the parent in cases of suspected physical or sexual abuse, or where informing the parent might put the child at further risk, to prevent the child being harmed or intimidated (and retracting their disclosure) or in cases of suspected Fabricated or Induced Illness.

 The DSL remains in close communication with other professionals around the child/family, in order to share any updates.
 If a child protection investigation is pursued, the DSL and other key school staff will: